github-aws-runners/terraform-aws-github-runner/examples/multi-runner/README.md

 - Linux Ubuntu (["self-hosted", "linux", "x64", "ubuntu"])
 - Linux X64 (["self-hosted", "linux", "x64", "amazon"])

-The module will decide the runner configuration for the workflow job based on the mathers defined along with runner configuration.
+The module will decide the runner for the workflow job based on the match in the labels defined in the workflow job and runner configuration.
+Also the runner configuration allows the match to be exact or non-exact match.

+For exact match, all the labels defined in the workflow should be present in the runner configuration matchers and for non-exact match, some of the labels in the workflow, when present in runner configuration, shall be enough for the runner configuration to be used for the job.

+The workflow jobs are matched against the runner configurationn in the order in which they are provided in the configuration.
+Hence, for all provided runner configurations, its necessary to order them from most-precise match to least-precise match.
+For example:

+Available configurations
+- Linux Ubuntu
+- Linux x64

+Its important to keep the specific configuration (Linux Ubuntu) before the generic configuration (Linux x64) in order to let the workflow find the specific configuration first if the workflow demands specific configuration.

+## Webhook
+For the list of provided runner configurations, there will be a single webhook and only a single Github app to receive the notifications for all types of workflow triggers.

+## Lambda distribution
-Lambda release will be downloaded from GitHub.
+Lambda distribution for all the lambda's will be downloaded from GitHub.

 ## Usages